Hindustan Unilever: Presence

 Hindustan Unilever's corporate headquarters are located in Andheri, Mumbai.
 The campus is spread over 12.5 acres of land and houses over 1,600 employees.
 The Campus is designed by Mumbai-based architecture firm Kapadia Associates.

 The company's previous headquarters were located in Backbay Reclamation, Mumbai at the Lever House, where it was housed for more than 46 years.

 The Hindustan Unilever Research Centre (HURC) was set up in 1966 in Mumbai, and Unilever Research India in Bangalore in 1997.
 In 2006, the company's research facilities were brought together at a single site in Bangalore.

 Kodaikanal Lake, one of the most popular tourist attractions in South India, was contaminated following Unilever's illegal dumping of mercury.

 Controversies

 Mercury pollution

 In 2001 a thermometer factory in Kodaikanal run by Hindustan Unilever dumped glass contaminated with mercury and selling it to scrap merchants.
 Protests by local NGOs and Greenpeace lead to the shutting of the factory in March 2001.
 The issue has since snowballed into a controversy impacting the reputation of the company and led to a series of regulatory and legal confrontations.
 The issue was eventually resolved in 2016 through an out of court settlement between the company and the affected ex-workers.

-Skin lightening creams

-Hindustan Unilever's "Glow & Lovely" is the leading skin-lightening cream for women in India.
-The company had to cease television advertisements for the product in 2007.
-Advertisements depicted depressed, dark-complexioned women, who had been ignored by employers and men, suddenly finding new boyfriends and glamorous careers after the cream had lightened their skin.
-In 2008, Hindustan Unilever made former Miss World Priyanka Chopra a brand ambassador for Pond's, and she then appeared in a mini-series of television commercials for another skin lightening product, 'White Beauty', alongside Saif Ali Khan and Neha Dhupia; these advertisements, showing Priyanka's face with a clearly darker complexion against the visibly fairer Neha Dhupia, were widely criticised for perpetuating racism and lowering the self-esteem of women and girls throughout India who were misled by HUL to believe that they needed to be white to be beautiful.
-The company rebranded the cream from Fair and Lovely to Glow and Lovely, removing the word Fair from the brand.

-Triclosan

-Several academic papers have pointed out the firm's continued use of the antibacterial agent Triclosan ('Active B') in India because it is under review by the American Food and Drug Administration (US FDA).

-Kumbh Mela ad

-In March 2019 HUL's advertisement for its beverage Brooke Bond Red Label tea was criticised on social media.
-A company tweet referred to the Kumbh Mela as a place where elderly people get abandoned by their family members.
-This resulted in a severe backlash in the form of an adverse hashtag trending on Twitter '#BoycottHindustanUnilever'.